Health & Pyschiatry logo

 At least 30 million women, men, children, and teens in the United States suffer from an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
 If you or your child has an eating disorder, Dinar Sajan, MD, and her team at Health & Psychiatry offices across Florida devise individualized treatment plans that include nutrition advice, behavioral therapies, and medication.
 To get treatment for your eating disorder, so you can live life fully again, contact Health & Psychiatry by phone or online today.

-Eating Disorder FAQs
+Eating Disorder Frequently Asked Questions

 An eating disorder is a serious and potentially fatal illness that causes a preoccupation with food, weight, and body shape.
 The most common eating disorders are: